 What it involves: The Irish clip is useful for young horses and those in light work as it is quite quick and easy to do.
 Hair is clipped from the neck and behind the elbows, where a horse is susceptible to sweating the most, but there is still plenty of coat left on for warmth.

 What it involves: Just the hair from the front of the neck and chest is removed when using a bib clip.
 Some people also carry on the clip under the belly to where the girth sits too.
-This is a good clip for horses in light work and who are turned out a lot.
+This is a good clip for horses in light work and who are turned out a lot or living out full time.

 For all the latest news analysis, competition reports, interviews, features and much more, don’t miss Horse & Hound magazine, on sale every Thursday